chipjacks/chipjacks.github.io/_posts/2013-12-28-lance-armstrong.markdown

 unrealistic to expect much more—but overtime I think this approach desensitizes people.

-Take Compton for example.
-If you hear about people shooting each other in Compton enough times on the news, then you’re probably going to start thinking Compton must just be full of bad people.
-You start to think about how different the people in Compton must be from you, and how you are such a good person for not shooting anyone on your way to work this morning.
-You might stop caring about the people of Compton, maybe you even wish all those people would just disappear and stop causing so many problems for the world.
-But it’s not like everyone born in Compton is born a bad person.
-They just grow up in a difficult environment and it shapes their decisions.

 I’m not saying these people shouldn’t be held accountable and punished for their crimes.
 What I am saying is that as individuals, we can do a better job of trying to understand each other’s mistakes.
 Hating someone for making a mistake